 The entire floral array is a large open cluster, with branches widely spaced and the flower heads mostly are along one side of each branch of the cluster.
 The branches are usually backward curved and the entire cluster is usually taller than it is wide and the weight of the flower branches can cause some floppiness.
 Some small unstalked leaves appear within the array.

 Seed: Mature flowers produce a narrowly conic dry cypsela (the seed), 1.6–2.5 mm long, light brown in color, with fine hair, 8 to 10 nerve ridges and a fluffy whitish pappus for wind dispersion.
 Seeds weigh about 130,000 per ounce.
 Seeds of Solidago usually require 60 days of cold stratification and light for germination.
+They should be surface sown.

 Varieties: See bottom of the page.